Marvel's Spider-Man Remastered shows a carefully considered PC strategy from Sony

 Last night's State of Play brought us many surprises, but few could've expected we'd be seeing Marvel's Spider-Man Remastered coming to PC.

-Launching on August 12, Insomniac's confirmed that Nixxes Software is assisting with this, a support studio Sony acquired last year to help with PC ports.
+Launching on August 12, the newest Spider-Man title will be ported with the help of Nixxes Software, a support studio Sony acquired last year to help with PC ports.
 Much like the PS5 version of Remastered, this appears to be a straight port with few new extras.
 That includes the City That Never Sleeps DLC, meaning PC players are getting the full package.

-We soon learned that isn't all Sony has planned.
+But that isn't all Sony has planned.
 While it wasn't mentioned during State of Play, a PlayStation Blog (opens in new tab) post separately revealed Marvel's Spider-Man: Miles Morales will join Remastered on Steam and Epic Games Store later this year.
-Unlike Remastered, we don't have a set release date for Miles yet, just that it launches in Fall 2022.
+Unlike Remastered, there is no set release date for Miles yet, although it will launch in Fall 2022.

 Sony's PC investment seems to be paying off

-So far, we've seen a lot of games listed in last year's Nvidia GeForce Now leak confirmed for PC ports.
+A lot of games listed in last year's Nvidia GeForce Now leak have been confirmed for PC ports.
 God of War released in January, Uncharted: Legacy of Thieves Collection arrives this year, while Returnal and Sackboy: a Big Adventure are heavily rumored.
 Curiously, that list made no mention of Marvel's Spider-Man, making this more of a surprise than most.

 Sony isn't prioritizing simultaneous releases on PC and PS4/PS5, not like Microsoft does for PC and Xbox Series X/S or Xbox One.
 While that's not great for PC players, it means Sony games still have timed exclusivity on consoles before arriving elsewhere.
 It means PlayStation remains the priority without restricting these experiences.